openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 **Allies should be imperfect.** The best allies are the ones who are flawed just like the PCs.
 They have physical weaknesses that can be taken advantage of, moral faults that can be exploited, or needs that they can't fulfill on their own.
 If the allies are so powerful that no mortal can stop them and they want for nothing, the players are likely to wonder why the NPC is giving them the time of day in the first place, and, by finding ways to demonstrate your NPCs' imperfections, you'll further immerse your players in the campaign world.

-### Monsters and NPC Statistics
+### NPC Statistics

-Many of the monsters and NPCs that the PCs encounter throughout their journey will be used solely for the purposes of role playing or setting the mood.
+Many of the NPCs that the PCs encounter throughout their journey will be used solely for the purposes of role playing or setting the mood.
 These sort of background characters typically don't need a full array of attributes, feats, and favored attacks because, more likely than not, you'll never make a single action roll for them.
 Angus the Blacksmith, for example, might spice up the town bazaar a bit with his Scottish accent and epic tales of fraudulent accomplishments--but your party is never going to need to engage him in combat.

-A good deal of your monsters and NPCs, however, will require statistical descriptions to use for combat or social encounters.
+A good deal of your NPCs, however, will require statistical descriptions to use for combat or social encounters.
 This section will describe two ways that you can build these statistics: the complex build and the simple build.

 #### Complex Build